 Graph the Bones

 After we sort the bones out, we can graph them.
+This is our next Bag of Bones learning activity.
 If you use the prebagged idea I gave you above, each graph will look the exact same.
-Each learner will need one skull, one set of ribs, four arm/legs, and for hands/feet to make a skeleton.
+Each learner will need one skull, one set of ribs, four arms/legs, and for hands/feet to make a skeleton.

 Label the Bones